London shirtmaker acts to comfort Afghan wounded

 “They say ‘First one British comes to hunt, then two come to make a map, then they come with an army.
 Better to kill the first’” he said.

-For Adam Cocks, a reservist with the London-based Honourable Artillery Company, the oldest regiment in the British Army, January 20, 2008 was what he calls a “bad day at the office”.
+For Adam Cocks, a reservist with the London-based Honorable Artillery Company, the oldest regiment in the British Army, January 20, 2008 was what he calls a “bad day at the office.”

 He was blown up twice within the space of 20 minutes by two separate landmines.
 He fractured his knee, his nose sort of “got blown off” and he suffered shrapnel injuries.